The Mirage: Siegfried & Roy

 Illusionists Siegfried & Roy signed a $58 million contract with the Mirage, and began performing there on February 1, 1990.
 Their magic show included several white tigers, and it took place in a 1,500-seat theater, known as Theatre Mirage.
 The show was produced by Feld Entertainment.
-The duo would become a top attraction for Las Vegas and the Mirage, which added a statue of them on the property grounds.
-In 1995, because of their success, Theatre Mirage was renamed after Siegfried & Roy.
+The duo would become a top attraction for Las Vegas and the Mirage, which added a statue of them on the property grounds in 1993.
+Two years later, because of their success, Theatre Mirage was renamed after Siegfried & Roy.

 On October 3, 2003, Roy Horn was injured during a performance when one of the tigers, Mantacore, bit him by the neck and dragged him offstage.
 Horn reportedly suffered a stroke during surgery for his injury.
 Horn later said that he suffered a dizzy spell during the show, thinking it may have been the start of the stroke, and stated that Mantacore was attempting to save him: "I fell over.
 Mantacore saw that I was falling down.
 So he actually took me and brought me to the other exit where everybody could get me and help me".
 MGM Mirage spokesman Alan Feldman said, "If that animal intended to harm Roy, it would have lasted two seconds, and there would have been no need for a hospital".

 Horn was left partially paralyzed from the stroke.
 Several days after the attack, the Mirage announced that the show would not resume.
 The duo had given 5,750 performances at the Mirage, and the closure affected 267 workers.
 For six months, the resort's roadside sign on the Las Vegas Strip continued to advertise Siegfried & Roy's show as a tribute.
 Mantacore became a permanent resident in the resort's Secret Garden attraction, after Horn insisted that the animal be spared.

 The entry road leading onto the property was named Siegfried and Roy Drive in 2020, honoring the duo and their impact on the resort's success.
+In 2024, their statue was donated to the city's Neon Museum for preservation.

 Love

-Overall resort profits were hurt following the cancellation of Siegfried & Roy's show.
+Overall, resort profits were hurt following the cancellation of Siegfried & Roy's show.
 In August 2004, their former theater was gutted to make way for a $100 million venue, which would accommodate a Cirque du Soleil show based on the Beatles, in partnership with Apple Corps.
 The show had been in development for years.
 The revamped theater includes 2,000 seats, the largest of any Cirque du Soleil stage in Las Vegas.
 It has 6,000 speakers.

-The show, titled Love, opened in June 2006 and features music by the Beatles.
+The show, titled Love, opened in June 2006 and featured music by the Beatles.
 Giant banners advertising the show were added onto the hotel tower.
-The show has been successful, receiving eight million visitors as of 2016.
+The show was successful, receiving eight million visitors in its first 10 years.
+It closed on July 7, 2024, as part of the Hard Rock transition.